West Coast, Mauritius

 Claire Walker (Staff)

-Lakaz Chamarel is a wonderful small hotel for the more adventurous traveler, located up in the hills it has stunning views across the tropical wilderness and from the viewing platform across the waters too.
+Lakaz Chamarel is a wonderful small hotel for the more adventurous traveller, located up in the hills it has stunning views across the tropical wilderness and from the viewing platform across the waters too.
 With one restaurant onsite it is a perfect retreat if you are looking to relax and get away, combine here with a hotel on the coast and you get the best of both worlds!

 Jack Mace (Staff)